Taiwan passport: Passport regulations for nationals with household registration

 Before traveling, the holder needs to apply for permission to travel overseas with the National Immigration Agency or the conscription administration near his residence.
 Permission is granted in the form of a stamp on the remarks page, including the expiration date and the issuing authority.

+After 29 Apr 2019, the Ministry of the Interior lifted the limitation of stamping on the passport to streamline the government process and digitalization.
+However, citizens who have not completed their military service still have to apply for permission before departure.

 Passport regulations for nationals without household registration

 Around 60,000 Taiwan passport holders are NWOHRs, accounting for approximately 0.5% of total valid passports.
 NWOHRs are overseas nationals without household registration in Taiwan, and hence do not have the right of abode in Taiwan, Penghu, Kinmen, Matsu and other outlying islands.

 Application

 Overseas nationals can only apply for a passport from an embassy, consulate or Taipei Economic and Cultural Representative Office near their residing country with the following document.